 Bear in mind that as you run, your heart rate will increase, as will your breathing.
 This is completely normal and you will need to breathe through your mouth and not your nose.

 4. Practice proper hydration & nutrition

-Considering distances of 5km or even 10km, you typically don’t need to worry about nutrition or fueling during your run.
-However, you do need to make sure you are staying hydrated.
+For shorter distances of 5km or even 10km, you typically won’t need to worry about nutrition or fueling during your run.
+However, make sure you stay hydrated.

 READ MORE: Top Nutrition Tips for Runners